karaagro/cadi-ai/README.md

 # CADI AI - Cashew Disease Identification with Artificial Intelligence

-This is the main repository for CADI AI - a desktop application for identifying disease, abiotic stress and pest infestations in cashew plants.
+This is the main repository for CADI AI, a desktop application for identifying disease, abiotic stress and pest infestations in cashew plants.

 ## Table of Contents
 * [Introduction](#introduction)